morse-simulator/morse/doc/morse/what_is_morse.rst

 ----------------------------

 MORSE do not make any assumption on your architecture.
-MORSE currently supports **6 open-source middlewares (ROS, YARP, Pocolibs, MOOS, HLA and Mavlink)**. :doc:`Check here the exact list of features supported for each middleware <user/integration>`.
+MORSE currently supports **7 open-source middlewares (ROS, YARP, Pocolibs, MOOS, HLA, Mavlink and PPRZLink)**. :doc:`Check here the exact list of features supported for each middleware <user/integration>`.

 It also supports a **simple socket-based protocol** for easy integration in other languages/toolbox. **Complete bindings for Python** are provided.